How does bariatric surgery help you lose weight?

 How overweight do I have to be to qualify for weight loss surgery?

-In 1991, the National Institute of Health defined morbid obesity as a BMI (body mass index) of 35 or greater with obesity-related medical conditions (such as diabetes, high blood pressure, sleep apnea) or a BMI of 40 or greater in the absence of obesity-related medical conditions.
+The National Institute of Health defines morbid obesity as a body mass index (BMI) of 35 or greater with obesity-related medical conditions (such as diabetes, high blood pressure, sleep apnea) or a BMI of 40 or greater in the absence of obesity-related medical conditions.
 Insurance companies ultimately dictate whether they will pay for your operation based on your BMI, your weight loss attempt history and your demonstration of commitment to a post-surgical weight loss program.
 The criteria that each insurance company uses are subject to change at any moment.

 Will my insurance pay for bariatric surgery?

-To answer this question, you need to know if bariatric surgery is a covered benefit of your policy.
-Contact your insurance as you begin the process of deciding whether you are a candidate for bariatric surgery.
-Ask your insurance representative the following questions:
+You'll need to know if bariatric surgery is a covered benefit of your policy.
+Contact your insurance company to ask these questions:

 - Are there limits or exclusions for bariatric coverage in my policy?